jcabrerizo/helm101/k8s/deployment.md

 ## Scaling deployments

 Scale also allows users to specify one or more preconditions for the scale action.
-If `–current-replicas` or `–resource-version` is specified, it is validated before the scale is attempted
+If `–-current-replicas` or `–-resource-version` is specified, it is validated before the scale is attempted

 ```shell
 kubectl scale $DEPLOYMENT_NAME --replicas=4